iocave/customize-ui/README.md

 ### `customizeUI.activityBar`

+When set to `top`, activity bar will be positioned over the sidebar.

 When set to `bottom`, activity bar will be positioned below the sidebar.

 When set to `wide`, activity bar will match the width of traffic lights (for macOS inline menu bar).

+### `customizeUI.moveStatusbar`

+When enabled move the statusbar below the panel (Terminal, Output, Problems).
+Useful to gain some space for the sidebar.

+**WARNING:** don't works well if panel is set to left or right,
+this setting was added to be able to disable the default behavior.

 ### `customizeUI.activityBarHideSettings`